gamliel972/nullCommunity/Linux/getting_comfortable_with_linux_basics/documentation/the_boot_process/mbr/README.md

 ## 2. Master Boot Record (MBR)

+Master Boot Record (MBR) is located in the 1st sector of the bootable disk, which is typically `/dev/hda`, or, `/dev/sda`.
+This is the location that contains the program that will help our computer to load the operating system.

-Master Boot Record (MBR) loads and executes the GRUB boot loader
+MBR loads and executes the GRUB boot loader.

 ![GRUB](../../image/6_gnu_grub.png)

-MBR is located in the 1st sector of the bootable disk.
-Typically `/dev/hda`, or `/dev/sda`.
-This is the location that contains the program that will help our computer to load the operating system
 1. Run following command in a terminal to see the hexdump of MBR:

         $ sudo hd -n 512 /dev/sda